 Avoiding jury duty may seem tempting when a summons arrives in the mail.
 Some potential jurors may even begin to think of not showing up at all.

 But is there really any way to avoid jury duty?
-Is shirking your civic responsibility punishable by law?
+And is shirking your civic responsibility punishable by law?

 Avoid Jury Duty By Deferral